aaronklaassen/devise_signin_loggable/README.md

 ## Configuration

-Since a table of every signin by every user can obviously grow quickly, there are two options to clear out old data.
-Either by limiting the number of signins stored per user, or by only keeping signins less than a given age.
+Since a table of every signin by every user can obviously grow quickly, there are two options to clear out old data: either by limiting the number of signins stored per user, or by only keeping signins less than a given age.

 In `devise.rb`, the generator adds the following lines: